etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### transactionHash

-DATA, 32 Bytes - hash of the transaction.
+data, 32 Bytes - hash of the transaction.

 #### transactionIndex

-QUANTITY - integer of the transactions index position in the block.
+quantity - integer of the transactions index position in the block.

 #### blockHash

-DATA, 32 Bytes - hash of the block where this transaction was in.
+data, 32 Bytes - hash of the block where this transaction was in.

 #### blockNumber

-QUANTITY - block number where this transaction was in.
+quantity - block number where this transaction was in.

 #### from\_field

-DATA, 20 Bytes - address of the sender.
+data, 20 Bytes - address of the sender.

 #### to

-DATA, 20 Bytes - address of the receiver. null when its a contract creation transaction.
+data, 20 Bytes - address of the receiver. null when its a contract creation transaction.

 #### cumulativeGasUsed

-QUANTITY - The total amount of gas used when this transaction was executed in the block.
+quantity - The total amount of gas used when this transaction was executed in the block.

 #### gasUsed

-QUANTITY - The amount of gas used by this specific transaction alone.
+quantity - The amount of gas used by this specific transaction alone.

 #### contractAddress

-DATA, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise null.
+data, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise null.

 #### logs